Grindcom/readme_tutorial/README.md

 6. Un-ordered lists start with a \*, Note that if you want an un-ordered bullet list as a sub-set of an ordered number, you have to indent before the \*.

 ## Convensions
-Markdown files - like this readme - should be named with .md
+Markdown files - like this readme - should be named as  \<filename\>.md